 Geraniaceae (family name)

-Forage for pollinators: Pollen and Nectar is produced, and though visited by more than 100 insect species, the main pollinators are Honeybees, Bumblebees and Wasps.
+Forage for pollinators: Pollen and Nectar is produced, and though visited by more than 100 insect species, the main pollinators are Short and Long-tongued Bumblebees, Honeybees and Wasps.

 Flowering time: June, July, August, September.